Slieve Donard and Newcastle, Mourne Mountains, Co Down

 ParkingDree Hill Road car park

-On a clear day the 360° panorama includes Strangford Lough, Carlingford Lough, Belfast Lough, the Mourne peaks and, in the distance, Scotland and the Isle of Man.
+On a clear day the summit gives a 360° view taking in Strangford Lough, Carlingford Lough, Belfast Lough, the Mourne peaks and, in the distance, Scotland and the Isle of Man.

-• Tollymore Forest Park – Northern Ireland’s first state‑owned forest, famous for its stone bridges, the Hermitage, and Game of Thrones filming locations.
+• Tollymore Forest Park – Northern Ireland’s first state-owned forest, known for its stone bridges, the Hermitage and Game of Thrones filming.

-• Castlewellan Forest Park – home to the National Arboretum and the world‑renowned Peace Maze of over 6,000 yew trees.
+• Castlewellan Forest Park – Home to the National Arboretum and the Peace Maze, planted with over 6,000 yew trees.

-• Dundrum Castle – a 12th‑century Norman stronghold overlooking Dundrum Bay.
+• Dundrum Castle – A 12th-century Norman stronghold above Dundrum Bay.

 Silent Valley Visitor Centre